iamnitinmisra/morning-reviews/week6/node-4.md

     RETURNING *;
     ```

 12. Now, let's create our registration functionality.
-Here we will be checking to see if the username is available (i.e., unique) and if so we will be using the bcrypt package to salt and hash the password saved to the database.
-As you code through this, make sure that you explain what is going on step-by-steps for students - be sure to explain async and await if students have questions about it.
-Also, you should explain to students that this code is pretty boilerplate and should be easy for them to implement if they stick to this formula.
+* We will check to see if the username is available
+* if it is, we will use the bcrypt package to salt and hash the password then store the hashed password on the database

+this code is pretty boilerplate and should be easy for them to implement if they stick to this formula.

     ```js
     // authController.js